gangadharnitw/Fundamental-Analysis/README.md

 ## Pharmaceuticals Industry

 The pharmaceutical industry is a giant within the healthcare sector, focusing on the discovery, development, production, and marketing of pharmaceutical drugs used as medications.
 These medications can be administered by medical professionals or self-administered by patients to cure, prevent diseases, or alleviate symptoms.

-Here's a deeper dive into this important industry:

-**1. Sub-sectors of Pharmaceuticals Industry:**

 The pharmaceutical industry can be further segmented into a few sub-sectors:

 * **Brand-name drugs:** These are medications developed by a specific pharmaceutical company and protected by patents.
 This exclusivity allows the company to charge premium prices for the drug.
 [Image of Brand name drug]
 * **Generic drugs:** These are medications that are copies of brand-name drugs, but they are typically sold at a much lower price.
 Generic drugs can be produced by other companies once the patent on the brand-name drug has expired.
 * **Over-the-counter (OTC) drugs:** These are medications that can be purchased without a prescription from a doctor.
 OTC drugs are typically used to treat minor conditions.
 * **Biopharmaceuticals:** These are drugs that are produced using biological processes, such as those involving living cells or organisms.
 Biopharmaceuticals are used to treat a variety of conditions, including cancer, diabetes, and autoimmune diseases.

-**2. How Pharmaceutical Companies Work:**
+### **How Pharmaceutical Companies Work:**

 The process of bringing a new drug to market is long and expensive.
 It can take 10 to 15 years and cost billions of dollars to develop a new drug and get it approved by regulatory agencies like the U.S. Food and Drug Administration (FDA).